nicholasjclark/CV/docs/README.md

 Professional Experience
 -----------------------

-**Postdoctoral Fellow (7/2016 - 09/21)**
+**Postdoctoral Fellow / Lecturer (7/2016 - present)**
-**University of Queensland**, School of Veterinary Science
+**University of Queensland**, School of Veterinary Science (Adviser: A/Prof Ricardo Soares Magalhães)

--   Leading multiple funded projects to investigate the spread of zoonotic pathogens at the human-wildlife interface
+-   Leading a National Geographic / UQ Early Career Resarch Grant funded project on the spread of parasites at the human-wildlife interface
+-   Coordinated three UQ undergraduate genetics courses
--   Co-supervising two PhD students in disease ecology and quantitative genetics
+-   Supervising three RhD students in disease ecology and quantitative genetics
--   Developing novel statistical network tools to study biotic interactions and their influences on infection risk
+-   Developing novel network tools to study biotic interactions and their influences on infection risk

 **Research Assistant (1/2016 - 7/16)**
 **University of Queensland**, School of Veterinary Science (Adviser: Dr Steven Kopp)